covalenthq/covalent-docs/content/en/docs/network/network-resources/delegator-faq.md

 Staking your CQT can be completed via the Covalent Network Staking Dashboard.
 For a complete guide, please visit the guide 'How to stake CQT on the Covalent Network'.

-### Can delegators choose any Operator?
+### Can delegators choose any Network Operator?

-Delegators can choose to delegate their tokens to any registered Covalent Network Operator.
-The main factors for delegators in choosing a validator will include the node performance, the commission rate set by the validator, and the reputation/experience of the validator.
-After researching validators and understanding the risks involved, delegators can decide the number of tokens they want to delegate and which validator they will delegate to.
+Delegators can choose to stake their tokens to any registered Covalent Network Operator.
+The main factors for delegators in choosing a Network Operator include the performance, the commission rate set by the Network Operator, and the reputation/experience of the Network Operator.
+After researching the Network Operators and understanding the risks involved, delegators can decide the number of tokens they want to delegate and which Network Operator they will delegate to.

 ### Can I swap my staked CQT to a different Operator?

 Yes.
 You would first have to unstake your stake however and wait until the cool-down period is over.

-### Why is Staking live on Moonbeam?
+### Why is staking live on Moonbeam?

 For every piece of ‘work’ Network Operators perform such as producing a Block Specimen, a respective proof is published to the [ProofChain Contract](https://www.covalenthq.com/docs/network/network-resources/glossary/).
 Publishing proofs is a key mechanism in ensuring that the data Operators produce is honest and trustworthy.
 Publishing proofs on Ethereum Mainnet would have ridiculous costs.
 Hence, Moonbeam was selected as the settlement layer of the Covalent Network.